SamRagusa/Checkers-Reinforcement-Learning/README.md

 5. Integer value of own vertical center of mass
 6. Integer value of opponent vertical center of mass

-In numbers 5 and 6 the center of mass is calculated with an uncrowned piece having the same mass as a king.
+For characteristics 5 and 6, the center of mass is calculated with an uncrowned piece having the same mass as a king.

 #### Dynamically Discovering Transitions